 Other Hotels That Are On Property or Surrounded by Disney World Resort

-Now, we’ll turn to more Disney World hotels that are not owned and operated by Disney World but are either on property or are essentially surrounded by Walt Disney World Resort.
+Now, we’ll turn to more Disney World hotels that are not owned and operated by Disney World but are either on property or are they are hotels that are located near Disney World.

 For example, there’s the Four Seasons Orlando, which is located within the Walt Disney World Resort.
 For the same dates discussed above, a four seasons room with 2 queen beds would cost around $677.67 per night.